Seeker (media company)

-Seeker (stylized See<er) is an American digital media network and content publisher based in San Francisco, California.
+Seeker (stylized See<er) was an American digital media network and content publisher based in San Francisco, California.
 The network was established in 2015 within a former independent division of Discovery Communications known as Discovery Digital Networks.
-Seeker produces online video and editorial content for the digital media landscape, with an emphasis on social platforms and YouTube.
+Seeker produced online video and editorial content for the digital media landscape, with an emphasis on social platforms and YouTube.

 History

 Seeker was relaunched in May 2016 in an effort by Discovery Digital Networks to reach millennial audiences looking to satisfy their curiosity by immersing themselves in science, technology and culture.
 The network was initially launched in March 2015, with a focus on exploration and adventure.

 In October 2016, Seeker was acquired by the newly founded Group Nine Media, along with Thrillist Media Group, NowThis News, The Dodo and SourceFed Studios.
-This new media group earned a $100 Million investment from Discovery Communications, and is under the leadership of former Thrillist CEO Ben Lerer.
+This new media group earned a $100 Million investment from Discovery Communications, and was under the leadership of former Thrillist CEO Ben Lerer.
+In February 2022, Group Nine Media was acquired by Vox Media, prompting Seeker's operations to be integrated into The Verge.